-Pathing status · Cloudflare Logs docs
+Pathing status

 |Status Code

-|Dropped request
+|Dropped request.

-|IP is explicitly allowlisted
+|IP is explicitly allowlisted.

-To understand the behavior of challenge pages, see JavaScript and Captcha Challenge.
+To understand the behavior of challenge pages, refer to JavaScript and Captcha Challenge .

 Special cases